Meet the Instructors

 Viola

-Megan began teaching at age 15 as an assistant sectional leader for Tidewater Homeschool Music and went on the direct both their beginner and intermediate string orchestras from 2017-2020.
+Megan began teaching at age 15 as an assistant sectional leader for Tidewater Homeschool Music and went on to direct both their beginner and intermediate string orchestras from 2017-2020.
 Megan has been teaching private lessons in both viola and violin for the Community Music Division since 2021.
 She was actively involved and an experienced performer with many area ensembles as a high school student, including the Hampton Roads Chamber Players and Bay Youth Orchestras of Virginia.

 Violin

-Megan began teaching at age 15 as an assistant sectional leader for Tidewater Homeschool Music and went on the direct both their beginner and intermediate string orchestras from 2017-2020.
+Megan began teaching at age 15 as an assistant sectional leader for Tidewater Homeschool Music and went on to direct both their beginner and intermediate string orchestras from 2017-2020.
 Megan has been teaching private lessons in both viola and violin for the Community Music Division since 2021.
 She was actively involved and an experienced performer with many area ensembles as a high school student, including the Hampton Roads Chamber Players and Bay Youth Orchestras of Virginia.

 Harp